BehindTheMusicTree/audiometa/CONTRIBUTING.md

    - Note: Like all file-modifying hooks, commits will fail if this hook makes changes (see "How File-Modifying Hooks Work" section below)
    - Note: For Python files, `ruff-format` also removes trailing whitespace, making this hook redundant for Python files.
 However, it's kept because it handles non-Python files (markdown, YAML, etc.) that `ruff-format` cannot process.

-10. **fix-trailing-blank-lines**: Removes trailing blank lines from shell scripts (`.sh`, `.bash` files)
+10. **check-shell-trailing-blank-lines**: Checks for trailing blank lines in shell scripts (`.sh`, `.bash` files)

-- Manual: `pre-commit run fix-trailing-blank-lines --all-files`
+- Manual: `pre-commit run check-shell-trailing-blank-lines --all-files`
-- Ensures files end with exactly one newline (POSIX compliant)
+- Ensures shell scripts end with exactly one newline (POSIX compliant)
-- Note: Like all file-modifying hooks, commits will fail if this hook makes changes (see "How File-Modifying Hooks Work" section below)
+- Fails if files have trailing blank lines (check-only, does not modify files)

 11. **no-assert**: Custom hook that prevents `assert` statements in production code (use proper exceptions instead)